cncf/wg-coc/coc-committee-charter-proposed.md

 The CoC Committee consists of 3 community members and 2 CNCF staff members, plus alternates.

+To be eligible to serve as a primary or alternate member of the CoC Committee, an individual must not have violated the CNCF Code of Conduct within the prior 18 months.

 ### Community Representatives

 The community representatives will be selected as follows:

-* The [Technical Oversight Committee](https://www.cncf.io/people/technical-oversight-committee/) (TOC) will appoint 2 primary representatives and 2 alternate representatives, each of whom must be a current or emeritus member of the TOC.
+* The [Technical Oversight Committee](https://www.cncf.io/people/technical-oversight-committee/) (TOC) will appoint 1 primary representative and 1 alternate representative, each of whom must be a current or emeritus member of the TOC.
 * [CNCF TAG Contributor Strategy](https://github.com/cncf/tag-contributor-strategy/) will appoint 1 primary representative and 1 alternate representative, each of whom must be a current member of TAG Contributor Strategy.

-There are no fixed terms or term limits.
+* The Maintainers will elect 1 primary Maintainer representative and 1 alternate Maintainer representative, each of whom must be an active [Maintainer](https://github.com/cncf/foundation/blob/main/project-maintainers.csv) of an incubating or graduated CNCF project.

+The Maintainer representatives will be elected by Maintainers in the same manner as the Developer Representatives on the CNCF Governing Board, per the [Maintainer Election Policy](https://github.com/cncf/foundation/blob/main/maintainers-election-policy.md), except that both Kubernetes and non-Kubernetes Maintainers will vote together instead of separately, and the voting timeline shall adhere to the following requirements:
+* The nomination period following a call for nominations shall last at least 7 days
+* Ballots shall be distributed promptly (2 business days or less) afer the nomination period closes
+* After ballots are distributed, Maintainers shall have at least 7 days to submit their votes

+In the first election, 2 Maintainers shall be elected.
+The Maintainer with the highest number of votes shall serve as the primary Maintainer representative, and the runner up shall serve as an alternate.
+Maintainers shall have 2 year terms that are staggered so that only 1 of the Maintainer representative seats is up for election year.
+To enable staggered terms, the primary Maintainer representative elected in the first election shall have a term of 1 year.
+The term for each other Maintainer representative shall be 2 years, and the Maintainer representative shall serve as an alternate the 1st year of their term and as a primary committee member the 2nd year of their term.

+There is no limit on the number of terms an individual can serve on the CoC Committee.
+There will be no fixed terms for the TOC, CNCF TAG Contributor Strategy, or Governing Board representatives.
 The TOC and TAG-Security may replace their designated representatives at any time.
 However, for continuity, it is highly encouraged that each representative serve for a duration of 1 year or longer.

+If any primary member of the CoC Committee is inactive on the committee for more than 6 months, it is highly encouraged that they resign, and if they do not resign, the remaining CoC Committee members may vote to remove them.
+If the individual who resigns is an elected Maintainer representative, the remaining CoC Committee members will decide whether to hold a special mid-cycle election to fill the vacancy or invite an alternate to fill the vacancy.

 ### CNCF Staff Representatives